radxa-pkg/radxa-overlays/README.md

 ### A. Title (string)

 1. `title` should not contain the product name.
-   `rsetup` will only show compatible overlays with `compatible` field.
+   `rsetup` will only show compatible overlays with `compatible` field defined.
 As such, do not confuse users to second guess if an overlay is truly compatible when the product name is not explicitly mentioned.
 2. `title` should not end with a period.

 ### B. Category (string)